krrm1/qb-blackmarket/README.md

 # qb-blackmarket
 qb-core black market

-you need to find crazy jack on the map be hacking his phone and get his loaction
+you need to find crazy jack on the map and hack his phone to get his loaction

 1) step : go to laster house